 “We both support each other – we don’t really do anything special but we always praise and support each other if we do something good.
 If something’s not right, we voice it.

 Honestly speaking, there aren’t a lot of people who tell the truth in this industry – very few are honest with you.
 Everyone will tell you that you’re handsome – it’s endless!
 In reality, how many people actually give valuable advice?

 Tavia was an inspiration to my work and personal life.
 People are often affected and influenced by each other.”

-Hong Kong actress Ada Choi & Chinese actor Max Zhang have been married for 10 years and are welcoming their third child.
+Hong Kong actress Ada Choi & Chinese actor Max Zhang have been married for 11 years and have just welcomed their their third child.
 What’s their secret to a healthy union?

 On Chinese reality program My Dearest Ladies , Ada Choi revealed, “We’ve been together for 16 years and have gone through what others might be facing.
 The most important thing about love is not to hope for the other person to change, but to respect his or her feelings.
 Men need respect.
 Women need love.
 He would know how to love you then.”